emberjs/rfcs/text/0000-ember-cli-docs.md

 Applying these User Personas to the CLI content, the following Table of Contents emerges.
 "Beginner" topics will include links to later "Advanced" topics, similar to how the Guides link to the API docs.
+This topic arrangement may change as writing progresses, but community feedback is requested so no important topics are skipped.

 - Landing page
     - how to install ember cli